Cost of Independent Living in Florida: What to Expect in 2023

 Innovations in assistive technology: supporting independence and reducing care needs

-These advancements allow many seniors to remain independent longer, minimizing some of the care costs documented throughout the state.
-Upfront expenses for these devices and technologies may be offset by new grant programs, incentive schemes, and broader insurance coverage encouraged by recent policies.[8]
+These advancements allow many seniors to remain independent longer, potentially reducing some of the care costs documented statewide.
+Upfront expenses for smart aids may now be lessened via insurance coverage (e.g., some LUCI models) or supported with new funding grants and incentives.[1][4][6][10]

 Supporting aging in place: a practical option